EpicWealthJourney/skills-github-pages/_posts/2024-12-06-myjourney.md

 As the reality began to sink in deeper and deeper into my thick stubbourn skull, "I can't do this for much longer" I came up with a plan.
 I would go ahead and get a degree in engineering!
 I could at least start the classes while I was still working there.
 But I'd need accomodations.
 I would need to be able to attend night classes and be off on the weekend for Saturday classes.
 It was working beautifly!
 They gave me a position as the used car specialist inspecting and repairing used cars for the used car sales lot.
 This allowed me to work on weekdays only.
-But one fateful day that all changed...
+But one fateful day everything changed...

 When I first turned the key, it didn't start.
 It cranked, and cranked, and cranked some more, then sputtered, then stumbled, then finally started with a cloud of blue smoke from the tailpipe which enveloped the entire car!
 I immediately shut it off!
-I had already checked the oil level, a proper first step while inspecting a used vehicle, which was fine.
+I had already checked the oil level, a proper first step while inspecting a used vehicle.
+The oil level was fine.
 I then did a check with the oil cap off for any signs of an obvious internal problem.
 To my surprise, this car looked like it had never had an oil change!
 If I remeber correctly, it had over 50,000 miles!
 I recommended the car be sent to auction and not sold on the lot.
 The biggest lesson of my life came next, never second guess your decision as an expert!
 If someone finds you were wrong, humbly accept the findings and learn from it.
 But never, and I mean NEVER go back on your original recommendation if you hold some doubt!

 So what happened?
 The Honda I was inspecting was fairly young.
 These were decent quality vehicles, usually very reliable.
-What's more, when I went to pull it out of my bay following the initial inspection, the same symptom never manifested.
+What's more, I experienced no stumbling, spuddering, or smoking when I went to pull it out of my bay following the initial inspection.
+The same symptoms never manifested.
 I decided the following day I'd try starting it one more time.
 After all, the dealership spent money on this vehicle and they'd likely lose money if they sent it to auction when it was intended to be sold on the lot.
 So first thing in the morning, at the beginning of my shift I cranked it up.
 Still no repeat symptom.
 I happened to catch the sales manager on his way in and let him know what I'd found.
 "Great news, I decided to double check this car and it appears it wants to start normally every time for me.
 You might be able to sell that car worry free anyway with a little maintenance update."

-Later that day I was called into my service managers office.
+Later that day I was called into my service manager's office.
 I was confused!
 Apparently I was being accused of "not wanting to work on the car."
 What I didn't know at the time was, the sales manager and my service manager had been feuding.
 The sales manager took my information, mocked my service manager, making her look silly, and naturally I was the one to blame.
-Before I knew it I was on a one day suspension without pay while another technician would 'inspect the vehicle' to see if the symptom I'd claimed happend, the stumbling, spuddering, and smoking, was actually occuring.
+Before I knew it, I was on a one day suspension without pay while another technician would 'inspect the vehicle' to see if the symptom I'd claimed happend, the stumbling, spuddering, and smoking, was actually occuring.
 I was in a no-win situation.
 I was about to lose my job!
 And what's worse, I knew nothing would happen for that other tech becuase I couldn't reproduce the symptom!
 And the most revolting thing of all, I was telling the truth!